 Set Up Drawing with WebGL

 With the vertex data and shaders functionality defined, you can now execute the following steps to draw with WebGL.
-Recall from the previous project that the initialization and drawing code is stored in the core.js file.
+Recall from the previous project that the initialization and drawing code is defined in the core.js file.
 Now open this file for editing.

-Import the vertex_buffer.js and shader_support.js modules in order to access its functions and variables inside core.js.
+Import the defined functionality from vertex_buffer.js and shader_support.js files.

 import * as vertexBuffer from "./vertex_buffer.js";